The Four Life Stages and Their Crises

-Every stage of our life has its positives and its negatives, but enjoying the moment and always seeing the good side of things will help you live them to their fullest.
+All life stages have their positives and negatives, but enjoying every moment and seeing the good side will help you live them to their fullest!

-The first stage of life is none other than childhood.
-But what kind of crisis could there be in the sweetest part of a human life?
+The first life stage is none other than childhood.
+But what kind of crisis could there be in the sweetest stage of a human’s life?

 Many children will grow up with emotional wounds and deficiencies that will manifest in their adult life and cause problems in their relationships with others.

-Spending quality time with your children and letting them be kids, play, enjoy life and not be the object of your frustrations are all necessary for preventing one of the first big crises that will show its face over time.
+Spending quality time with your children and letting them be kids, play, enjoy life, and not be the object of your frustrations are all necessary.

 Adolescence is a key time in the formation of an individual’s personality.
-It’s when they feel the most pressure to feel good about themselves and find a place in the world.
+During this stage, people feel the most pressure to feel good about themselves and find a place in the world.

 Creating healthy bonds with other people and addressing any problems that may come up and lead to low self-esteem as soon as possible is essential.

-Teenagers will soon become young adults that will experience the result of any of these unresolved issues and face the repercussions for the rest of their lives.
+Teenagers will soon become young adults that will experience the effects of any of these unresolved issues and face the repercussions for the rest of their lives.

-This stage of life is characterized by stability, but that doesn’t mean that crisis can’t rear its ugly head.
+This stage of life is characterized by stability, but that doesn’t mean that crises can’t rear their ugly heads.

-Having a stable – albeit boring – job or feeling the pressure to start a family can overwhelm a person in this very important part of their existence.
+Having a stable, albeit boring, job or feeling the pressure of starting a family can overwhelm a person in this very important part of their existence.

-Many people don’t dare switch jobs and those who do may go through a costly, difficult crisis from having made a decision that could’ve been better.
+Many people don’t dare switch jobs and those who do may go through a costly, difficult crisis from having made a bad decision.